trungle15/ReuseU/sprints/sprint-planning/Sprint_5_Planning.md

 * Krishna: Automate deployment, Bug 2 along with Trung, artistic elements such as logo/mascot along with Sofia
 * Trung:
 * Peter: Bug 1, page caching.
-* Sofia: Works on adoption plan, licence research, finalizing backend implementation
+* Sofia: Works on adoption plan, licence research, finalizing backend implementation, as well as the blog post and website pallete changes.

 ## Issue Tracker:
-Refer to the goal and task breakdown section for the linked issues on our issue tracker
+Refer to the goal and task breakdown section for the linked issues on our [issue tracker](https://github.com/dicarlosofia/ReuseU/issues).